No3371/Gitwatch/Readme.md

 - `path`: The absolute path to the repo to be watch.
 - `bot_token`: The discord bot token.
 Get yours on Discord Developer Portal.
-- `cid`: The channel Id (number) where the notification will be sent.
+- `channelId`: The channel Id (number) where the notification will be sent.